 → Cities take initiatives to incorporate strategies for investment in their policies, which are a special place for philanthropy to unlock private investment to meet the investment drive where progressive government policy exists (e.g., in housing).
-Cities Executive WUF10 The Decade WUF10 Advancing WUF10 Legacy and Foreword summary theme of Action overview together platform looking ahead Annexes Endnotes need to articulate their resilience and sustainable development plans to enable philanthropies to understand city priorities and build capacity to unlock private sector investment.
+Cities need to articulate their resilience and sustainable development plans to enable philanthropies to understand city priorities and build capacity to unlock private sector investment.